-Through the active collaboration and integrated efforts of OTC and IIE, UT Dallas faculty and students will be given assistance to commercialize select university-derived innovations through the formation of new companies, as appropriate.
+UT Dallas faculty and students have access to a wide range of startup resources for commercializing select university-derived innovations through the formation of new companies, as appropriate.

 - commercial feasibility evaluation and market analysis